This page documents several ways of running Infer, that you can adapt to your own project.

 files it needs to analyze live there!

-You can learn more about the various modes of operations of Infer by
+You can learn more about the subcommands supported by Infer by

 Let us highlight when you may need global and differential workflows.